What Is Privacy by Design and Why It's Important for the GDPR

 Take for instance the first Privacy by Design principle: proactive not reactive; preventative not remedial.
 Proactively identifying risks and developing appropriate measures and safeguards also involves making your staff aware of these risks and training them in how to respond to them.

-Similarly, security vulnerabilities are often thought of as technical issues, but a lack of awareness that leads to a team member clicking a phishing link is a security vulnerability just as much.
+Similarly, security vulnerabilities are often thought of as technical issues, but a lack of awareness that leads to a team member clicking a phishing link is just as much of a security vulnerability.

 Data privacy is often seen as a human right.
 But what does it exactly mean for you and your company?
 Read about data privacy and get 5 tips on what you can do.